 This four-week online course delves into what it takes to transform a library’s culture to one of “service excellence.”
 We will explore the source for our own and others’ attitudes and motivation for service, identify key elements that create the customer experience, and articulate the importance of that experience.
 Participants will learn specific behaviors and techniques that communicate excellence, how consistency contributes to excellence, and how our policies and procedures may be used for delivering excellence.

 The course includes an opportunity to identify specific service obstacles within our own organizations and brainstorm ways to reduce or remove the obstacles.
 Learners will also identify service strengths in themselves and their co-workers as a technique for strengthening the entire team.
 This training is appropriate to anyone working in or with libraries, regardless of job position or library type.

 Course Description: This online 4-week course consists of weekly units, which are best completed in order.
 There is a short prework assignment, and each week there are various assignments offered from which you may choose those that seem most relevant to you.
-We will make use of the discussion forum and there will be one live online meeting held on June 4 at Noon Pacific time.
+We will make use of the discussion forum and there will be one live online meeting on Tuesday July 2 @noon Pacific time.
 An archived recording will be made available to those who can’t attend.

 Course Outline: When you log in to the Infopeople online learning site, you will see weekly modules with these topics:

 - Week 1: Attitudes, Motivation, and Service Excellence

 - Explore the source for our own and others’ attitudes and motivation for service